Tyrrrz/Tyrrrz.me/src/data/blog-posts/iis-idle-timeout-workaround/Post.md

 ![cover](Cover.png)

-Web applications hosted in IIS adhere to the _Idle Timeout_ setting, which defines a time period of inactivity after which an application is shut down.
-Subsequent requests will trigger the application to start up again, but it usually takes a while -- this rather small ASP.net Core website takes around 10 seconds to start and respond to first request.
+Web applications hosted in IIS adhere to the _Idle Timeout_ setting.
+It defines a time period of inactivity after which an application is shut down.
+Subsequent requests will trigger the application to start up again, but it usually takes a while -- this rather small ASP.net Core website takes around 10 seconds to start and respond to the first request.

 If you have access to the IIS Manager, it's possible to change the timeout or disable it altogether, but this is not an option for those using shared hosting.

-## Sending requests to keep application alive

-The workaround is pretty obvious -- the application needs to keep receiving requests to prevent IIS from killing it.
+The workaround seems pretty obvious -- we just need to keep sending requests to prevent IIS from killing our application.
 Default idle timeout is 20 minutes so you would need to send requests at least this often, although some hosting providers might have different settings.

-I decided to find something that would keep sending requests to my website, on a never-ending recurring basis.
+Problem is, however, simply pinging the host is not enough to keep it alive, we need to send actual HTTP requests.
+I've tried many uptime monitors and the only one that satisfied this criteria was Application Insight and its *Availability* feature.

-## Using Application Insights to poll your website
+## Using Application Insights to poll a website

-Application Insights offers a very useful feature called _Availability_ -- it lets you create tests that check your web app's availability and have them run as often as every 5 minutes.
-Unlike other uptime monitors, these tests actually send `GET` requests to your app which is enough to keep it alive.
+Application Insights offers a very useful feature called *Availability* -- it lets you create tests that check your web app's availability and have them run as often as every 5 minutes.
+Unlike other uptime monitors, these tests actually send `GET` requests to your app instead of simply pinging the host.

 The best part is that you can create an Application Insights resource on a free Azure account, and you don't even need to have it properly configured.

-### Setting up availability tests
+In fact, we won't even be using the rest of Application Insights, only the *Availability* feature.

-Go to [Azure Portal](https://portal.azure.com/) and add a new Application Insights resource.
+To set up availability tests, go to [Azure Portal](https://portal.azure.com/) and add a new Application Insights resource.

 ![create new resource](Step1.png)